You're able to recieve free public oral health services, provided you meet the following criteria:

 All other adults from interstate who are eligible for Medicare and hold a valid concession card are eligible for emergency care only.

 For children to be eligible for free public oral health services they must:

-- Be Queensland residents or attend a Queensland school; and,
+- be Queensland residents or attended a Queensland school,

 - hold, or be listed as a dependent on, a valid Centrelink concession card